On the twisted Alexander polynomial for metabelian representations into SL(2, C)

 \subsection{On the twisted homology group and the longitude--regularity}

-In this Subsection, we will touch the detail on the twisted homology group and the longitude--regularity of irreducible metabelian $\SL$-representations.
+In this Subsection, we will go into detail on the twisted homology group and the longitude--regularity of irreducible metabelian $\SL$-representations.
 The longitude--regularity of an $\SL$-representation $\rho$ of $\knotgroup$ consists of the following conditions on the twisted chain complex $C_*(\knotexterior; \sll_\rho)$ given by $Ad \circ \rho$.